AM I REQUIRED TO GET A COVID TEST / VACCINATION?

 IF I AM NOT A BAHAMIAN CITIZEN, HOW LONG CAN I STAY IN THE COUNTRY FOR?

-Most volunteers are granted 90 days (sometimes 60).
+Most interns are granted 90 days (sometimes 60).
 At the end of this period, you can apply for an extension on island.
 This is assessed on a case by case basis by Bimini Immigration.
 Nine times out of ten you will be automatically granted an additional 90 days.
-At the end of this extension you will be asked to leave the island, and re-enter to stay on longer as a volunteer.
-The Shark Lab will provide you time during the work day to request an extension.
-In some rare cases, volunteers may be requested to leave Bimini earlier and re-enter, to renew the tourist visa.
+At the end of this extension you will be asked to leave the island, and re-enter to stay on longer as a intern.
+The Shark Lab will provide you time during the day to request an extension.
+In some rare cases, interns may be requested to leave Bimini earlier and re-enter, to renew the tourist visa.
 This is the decision of the Bahamian government and is out of the Shark Lab’s hands.
 While the Shark Lab team will support and offer advice to you during this time, it is up to you to cover the costs of additional flights in and out of the country in order to accommodate this request.

 IS IT POSSIBLE TO EXTEND MY STAY ONCE I ARRIVE IN BIMINI?